by Brian DeChesare Comments (2)

 Corporate law partners and senior investment bankers could also move into private equity at the senior levels, depending on their networks.

-Company executives, such as CEOs and COOs, are more likely to become “Operating Partners” if they move into the industry.
+Company executives, such as CEOs and COOs, are more likely to become “Operating Partners” if they move into the industry and join the private equity value creation team.

 It’s more feasible to move into private equity as an outsider at the senior level than at the mid-level because much of the job comes down to your network.